gward/lolog/README.md

 As mentioned above, you can write custom formatters or output stages to handle cases that lolog doesn't handle.

+You can also write a filter stage.
-But say you want to drop DEBUG messages from noisylib on Tuesdays, unless they contain the string "foobar", you can do that.
+Say you want to drop DEBUG messages from noisylib on Tuesdays, unless they contain the string `"foobar"`.
 You just have to write a custom filter stage and insert it into the pipeline.

-Or maybe you want to mutate messages: every INFO message from noisylib that contains the string "foobar" should be downgraded to DEBUG, and then subject to usual filtering policy.
+Or maybe you want to mutate messages: every INFO message from noisylib that contains the string `"foobar"` should be downgraded to DEBUG, and then subject to usual filtering policy.
 Again: write a custom stage and insert it into the pipeline.